-The second decomposition implements a trick that allows to reduce the alphabet size of the resulting hint, and thus to reduce the size of its encoding.
+The second decomposition allows to reduce the alphabet size of the resulting hint, and thus to reduce the size of its encoding.

 We use the following base method of decomposing an element in high and low bits.
 We first recall the Euclidean division with a centered remainder.